sage-code/eve/manual/composite.md

   expect str == ref; //  the reference is holding

-  ** if we recreate str, reference is reset reset  str := "First value:"; //  new string location expect str  = ref;     //  same value expect str != ref;     //  different locations
+  ** if we recreate str, reference is reset forge  str := "First value:"; //  new string location expect str  = ref;     //  same value expect str != ref;     //  different locations
   ** ref is pointing to a different location